masonfmatthews/rails_assignments/assignments/employee_reviews_with_db/README.md

 One tricky part will be the array of employees stored in each department.
 Rather than trying to make an "Array" type data field (which only works in a few database management systems anyway), add a foreign key to the employees table which points to a department in the departments table.

+## Medium Mode

-Write these additional methods on your models:
+Write these additional methods on your models.
+With each of these methods, you COULD solve it using mostly Ruby, and you COULD solve it using mostly SQL.
+Feel free to choose either path:

 * Return the total number of employees in a department.
 * Return the employee who is being paid the least in a department.